Seatis/my-teaching-materials/by-language/javascript/project-gallery/README.md

 [Arrow asset](slider.png)

 ### User stories
-- Main window: It should show the currently picked picture.
+- Main block: It should show the currently picked picture.
 There should be a half-transparent box with title and description under it, but in the main block.
+- At first, the first picture in the list should appear in the main block, and the related thumbnail should be signed somehow (border/shadows etc.).
 - On the sides of the main block there sould be two arrow buttons.
-Clicking them chould change the current pic and description to the next/previous.
-At the same time, the current picked thumbnail's outline/box-shadow should change.
+Clicking them chould change the current pic and its description to the next/previous.
+At the same time, the current thumbnail's outline/box-shadow should change.
--
+- If your current photo is at the last in the list: by clicking the next arrow, the main block shows the first picture.
+- It should be the same with the first picture of the list and previous arrow.
+- By picking a thumbnail the user choose the photo of the main container.
+- The thumbnails' design, the current showed picture, should behave syncronized with the arrow buttons.

+**Extras**:
+- If you hover any of the thumbnails the cursor should be a pointer.
+- If you hover any of the thumbnail, a pop-up should appear whith the title of the picture.
+- There could be 2 arrow buttons even for the thumbnail list, so that the thumbnails
+- The gallery can be controlled by the arrow keys.

 ### Features (must have)